 Who is eligible?
 This is an adult program specifically designed for mid-life persons.
 There is no upper age limit.
 The CREST Certificate Program is appropriate for anyone in ministry or business.
 Click HERE for Program Admissions.

 How often does CREST meet?
-Each cohort meets three times within a 12 month period.
+Each cohort meets three times per year for two years.
 Each meeting (Encounter) lasts from evening on Day 1 to noon on Day 4.

 Can I just take certain modules?
 No, skipping Encounters impacts the relational component of CREST, which is a very important aspect of what we do.
-However, you can take CREST 3.0 Level 1 as a stand-alone course.
-You do have the option to continue with CREST 3.0 Level 2.
 Click HERE for more Program Details.